Steve Lawrence

-Steve Lawrence (born Sidney Liebowitz; July 8, 1935) is an American singer, comedian and actor, best known as a member of a duo with his wife Eydie Gormé, billed as "Steve and Eydie", and for his performance as Maury Sline, the manager and friend of the main characters in The Blues Brothers.
+Steve Lawrence (born Sidney Liebowitz; July 8, 1935 – March 7, 2024) was an American singer, comedian, and actor.
+He was best known as a member of the pop duo Steve and Eydie with his wife Eydie Gormé, and for his performance as Maury Sline, the manager and friend of the main characters in the 1980 film The Blues Brothers and its sequel.
 Steve and Eydie first appeared together as regulars on Tonight Starring Steve Allen in 1954 and continued performing as a duo until Gormé's retirement in 2009.
-Gormé died August 10, 2013.

 Early life

-Lawrence was born as Sidney Liebowitz to Jewish parents in the Brooklyn borough of New York City.
-His father, Max, was a cantor at the Brooklyn synagogue Beth Sholom Tomchei Harav.
-His mother, Helen, was a homemaker.
+Lawrence was born on July 8, 1935, as Sidney Liebowitz to Jewish parents in the borough of Brooklyn in New York City.
+His father, Max, was a cantor at the Brooklyn synagogue Beth Sholom Tomchei Harav, and his mother, Helen, was a homemaker.
 He attended Thomas Jefferson High School.
-During his high school years, Lawrence earned some money after school singing for songwriters in the Brill Building.
+During high school, Lawrence skipped school to spend time at the Brill Building in the hopes of being employed as a singer.